olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-flowdance.png)

-In center of **FlowDance**, there is something called a **CompensationSpan**.
+At the core of **FlowDance**, there is something called a **CompensationSpan**.
 A **CompensationSpan** carries the information for how a transaction can be compensated.
 A **CompensationSpan** is initialized using the **SpanOpened** event and closed using the **SpanClosed** event.
 The image above shows how these two types of events are stored in RabbitMQ.

 For every CompensationSpan we use in our code, we will generate two events; SpanOpened and SpanClosed.
 As a "user" of the CompensationSpan you will never see this events, they are in the background.

 When a SpanEvent (SpanOpened or SpanClosed) is created, it´s stored in a **RabbitMQ Stream**.
 A **Stream** is a persistent and replicated data structure that models an append-only log with non-destructive consumer semantics.
 Unlike traditional queues, which delete messages once consumed, streams allow consumers to attach at any point in the log and read from there.
 They provide a powerful way to manage and process messages efficiently. 🐰📜

 The initial CompensationSpan is called the Root Span, and it serves as the starting point for subsequent calls.
-Subsequent CompensationSpans share the same Correlation ID as the Root Span.
+Subsequent CompensationSpans share the same Correlation ID / Trace ID as the Root Span.

 In the image below, we have replaced `System.Transactions.TransactionScope` with `FlowDance.Client.CompensationSpan`.
 Instead of using MSDTC, a RabbitMQ is employed to store data related to a Span.

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-span.png)

-## A CompensationSpan in detail
+**A CompensationSpan in detail**
 A CompensationSpan ...

+## This is Where the Magic Happens
+FlowDance consist of two main parts; FlowDance.Client and FlowDance.AzureFunctions tied together with RabbitMQ.

+As a user of FlowDance you add a reference to FlowDance.Client from our code.
+By doing that you can start using CompensationSpan class.

+In FlowDance.AzureFunctions runs a orchestration named **CompensatingSaga**.
+The **CompensatingSaga** reads all the SpanEvent (SpanOpened or SpanClosed) for Correlation ID / Trace ID and creates a CompensationSpanList.
+Depending on if a Span are marked for compensation in the CompensationSpanList the CompensatingSaga will start to compensate that Span.

-### How to work with Spans in code
+## How to work with CompensationSpan in code

 Here we create a root span.